 If there’s something I’ve learned from looking at the world through TV news or a Newspaper by comparison to in person, it is that the programme makers and editors rarely have no agenda.
 They thrive on global tensions, on creating enemies and asking you to choose sides.

-Before I went to Colombia, I was informed by the media that it was very dangerous, intolerant place.
-I found a country with less financial wealth than ours but greater community spirit and for want of a better term, a happier country than my home.
+Before I went to Colombia, I was informed by the media that it was a dangerous, intolerant place.
+In fact, I found a country that certainly had less financial wealth than my home but a much greater sense of community spirit and for want of a better term, a happier people.
 I learned something valuable there.

-In Colombia, family means everything, they know their neighbors, they share with each other and they have a very positive outlook on life.
+In Colombia, family means everything, they know their neighbors, they share with each other and they have a generally positive outlook on life.
 They are less reserved and more open emotionally, which is better for mental health.
-So next time you are watching news stories, bear in mind that whilst Colombia has its problems like every other country, it had some very beautiful sides to it that the media may not portray.
+So next time you are watching news stories, bear in mind that whilst Colombia has its problems like every other country, it had some very beautiful sides to it that we are not shown.

-As a side note, it’s also worth mentioning that the drug cartels of Colombia wouldn’t have been anywhere near as big, had rich USA & European citizens not had an insatiable appetite to buy those drugs.
-And perhaps our citizens had that insatiable appetite because they weren’t as happy in their lives as they could be, being expected to work so hard for material gain.
+As a side note: it’s also worth mentioning that the drug cartels of Colombia wouldn’t have been anywhere near as big, had Western citizens not had an insatiable appetite to buy those drugs.
+And perhaps our citizens had that insatiable appetite because they weren’t as happy in their lives as they could be, being expected to work so hard for companies that put profits before people.

 Most Americans get only two weeks of vacation time each year.
 Many don’t take their vacation time out of fear of losing their job.
 One in four takes no paid vacation time at all.

 I love to travel but understand I have to balance it with all the different aspects of my life.
 I hope to be able to strike a balance between work, family, recreational, educational and community activities.
 In this day and age, it is very hard but I’m going to make time.

 Life is like a cooking recipe and for it to taste best, we need to get the right ingredients and balance them nicely.